ncssm/dssi23/_modules/day-04.md

 ---

 9:00 am
-: Making predictions with data
+: **Lesson**{: .label .label-green }Making predictions with data

 9:30am
 : **Hands-On**{: .label .label-purple } The Midge Problem: An introduction to classification : [Google Doc](#)

 10:30am
-: **Coding**{: .label .label-orange} Use a computer to speed up your predications.
+: **Techology**{: .label .label-yellow } Use a computer to speed up your predications.
 We'll use google sheets and python to explore how to speed up classification.

 12:00pm
  : 🥘 Lunch 🥘